Battery Park Hotel: History

 Architect William Lee Stoddart of New York City designed the 220-room Battery Park Hotel that stands today.
 The modern building was built of reinforced concrete with brick, limestone, and terra cotta, with a Mission Revival roof that offered a dining area.
 The architectural style was a mix of Neoclassical and "Spanish romanticism".

-Helen Clevenger, a 19 year-old college student, was found dead in Room 224 on July 17, 1936, having died the night before.
+Helen Clevenger, a 19-year-old college student, was found dead in Room 224 on July 17, 1936, having died the night before.
 She had been shot in the chest, and slashed in the face with a sharp instrument.
-A hall boy at the hotel, 22 year-old Martin Moore, confessed to the murder, and was executed on December 11 of the same year.
+A hall boy at the hotel, 22-year-old Martin Moore, confessed to the murder (although he later recanted), and was executed on December 11 of the same year.

-On September 4, 1943 a U.S. Government Official, Clifton Alheit, jumped to his death off the roof of the Battery Park Hotel in an apparent suicide.
+On September 4, 1943, a U.S. Government Official, Clifton Alheit, jumped to his death off the roof of the Battery Park Hotel in an apparent suicide.

 The hotel closed October 30, 1972 and Billy Shadrick of Housing Projects, Inc. took it over in 1979, keeping the historic exterior with the help of preservation tax credits, and converting the building into apartments for senior citizens.
 Today it is owned by National Church Residences, and businesses operate on the first floor.
 It is located in the Downtown Asheville Historic District.